 The school does not guarantee placement to any student.
 However, limited job placement assistance is provided to graduates at no additional charge.
 Upon graduation, the student's name is recorded in a placement register for the follow-up process.
-When the students take their licensing examination, it is recorded as a PASS or FAIL.
+Students who take the CA Board of Barbering license exam will have their results recorded in a tracker.
 Students that failed the exam are encouraged to return to the Academy for assistance and guidance for subsequent attempts to pass the exam.
 Placement assistance is provided by reviewing the listings of prospective salons seeking employees and the job requirements, salary, and other pertinent information.
 Students are referred to interviews and the results of these interviews are recorded in the placement register.
-The school may show prospective students this register upon request.